Withings Sleep Analyzer review

 It’s a good choice if you find wearing a fitness tracker on your wrist at night uncomfortable, or want something that you can simply set and forget.

 You’ll receive slightly more detailed results than you would from a wrist-based sleep tracker (largely due to the noise detection).
-Results are easy to review in the morning, and seem quite consistent with those from wrist-based fitness trackers, though we wouldn't rely on the estimated wake-up time.
+Results are easy to review in the morning, and seem quite consistent with those from wrist-based fitness trackers.
+We wouldn't rely on the estimated wake-up time, though that's perhaps the least important data point, as you can check it yourself when you wake.

 It's easiest to use if your bed has a solid frame (like a divan).
 If you have a slatted bed frame, you'll need to place the mat on something sturdy on top of the slats.